lunolunoluno/VocaPractice/README.md

 python main.py
 ```

-After launching, Gradio will print a local URL in the terminal (typically http://127.0.0.1:7860).
+After launching, your browser will open with the app running.
-Open this link in your browser to access the app.